WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 The Dare To Be Vulnerable Project is a social impact not-for-profit-driven enterprise focused on breaking the silence, busting the stigma, removing the shame, and changing lives by sharing our mental health stories.
 We provide a safe place to share our stories through our events.
 By rising up and speaking out we give others who are struggling in silence permission to reach out and have a conversation with someone they trust.
 Everyone has a mental health and we believe everyone has a mental health story that has the power to change a life.

-Dare To Be Vulnerable events focus on sharing our mental heath stories.
+Dare To Be Vulnerable events focus on sharing our mental health stories.
 We host courageous conversations with local leaders on stage and allow for an "open mic" format with the attendees.
 We also provide resources and support for our attendees in the form of information and mental health practitioners on-site.

 Want to experience a taste of what it is like to attend one of our events?
 Check out the event trailer below!

-Follow us on Eventbrite to receive notifications about upcoming Dare to be Vulnerable events.
+notifications about upcoming Dare to be Vulnerable events.

 UPCOMING EVENTS